Hourly Paycheck Calculator US Federal

 Can students be exempt from FICA?

-Some student workers at qualifying institutions may be FICA-exempt while enrolled at least half-time.
-If exempt, remove FICA lines for that job.
+Some student workers at qualifying institutions can be FICA-exempt while enrolled at least half-time.
+If exempt, exclude FICA for that job.

 State Salary Employee Calculators